Tasnim Jara: Political career

 Jara became involved in politics in 2024 through the Jatiya Nagorik Committee (JNC), a citizens' coalition formed after the July uprising.
 She contributed to establishing the committee's diaspora wing before taking a leadership position in the subsequently formed National Citizen Party (NCP).

-As Senior Joint Member Secretary, she is also part of the NCP's Political Council, a ten-member executive body referred to by The Daily Star as the "Super 10."
+As Senior Joint Member Secretary, she was also part of the NCP's Political Council, a ten-member executive body referred to by The Daily Star as the "Super 10."

 In her political role, she has publicly advocated for transparency and accountability within the party, including raising concerns about financial disclosures by senior officials.

+On December 27, 2025, she resigned from her post as senior joint secretary from NCP.

+Jara contested in 2026 general election from Dhaka-9 constituency and lost.

 Activism and social work

 In 2014, she was elected President of the United Nations Youth Advisory Panel in Bangladesh, advising the United Nations on youth engagement and policy development.

 In December 2016, Jara received media attention for her choice of bridal attire.
 At her wedding reception in Dhaka, she wore a cotton sari inherited from her grandmother, without traditional jewelry or makeup.
 This decision was reported by several news outlets as a statement against societal pressures on women and generated public discussion.

 She has also expressed support for mental health education in schools as a means to address stigma and improve access to care.

 At the onset of the COVID-19 pandemic, she began producing Bengali-language health-related videos on social media.
 Her content, covering topics such as COVID-19 prevention, vaccination education, reproductive health, and mental wellness, has received international media attention, including Financial Times and ITV.